tirtadji-com/rpi_debian_ha_supervised/README.md

 # This installation will help you install HA Superviser on Debian 11
 Home-Assistant Supervisor on Raspberry Pi 4 running Debian 11 complies with ADR-0014.
 Additional uncomplies are NGINX, Certbot, Glance, Portainer and other docker container should you install it.
 I just dont like to run my docker under supervisor account.

+# Changes
+I'm removing NGINX Installer and replacing it with NGINX Proxy Manager which I think will make your live easier rather then have to setup NGINX config manually.
+To login to NGINX Proxy Manager simple go to IP:81 and for the first time you will need to login as admin@example.com with password: changeme.

+Portainer is now part of the installation, so you can easily check if there are problem with HA + Supervised Installation.
+To access portainer simply go to http://IP:9000

 # Old Youtube Video to help you
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/yMEryGN_2MY/0.jpg)](https://www.youtube.com/watch?v=yMEryGN_2MY/0)